John Methven

-Sir Malcolm John Methven (14 February 1926 – 23 April 1980) was a British businessman, and Director General of the Confederation of British Industry from 2 July 1976 to 23 April 1980.
+Sir Malcolm John Methven (14 February 1926 – 23 April 1980) was a British businessman who was the Director General of the Confederation of British Industry from 2 July 1976 to 23 April 1980.

-Life
+Early life

 Malcolm John Methven was born on 14 February 1926 in Ledbury, the son of Lieutenant-Colonel Malcolm David Methven OBE, and his wife, Helen Marion Watson.

 Methven was educated at Mill Hill School and then studied law at Gonville and Caius College, Cambridge.
 There he was a Tapp exhibitioner.
 He gained his law tripos in 1949 and qualified as a solicitor in 1950.

+Career

 He joined Birmingham Corporation as a lawyer in 1952 but left local government in 1957 to serve as lawyer to ICI (metals) in Birmingham, later relocating to Millbank in London.
 In 1968 he was placed in charge of purchasing and in 1970 became Deputy Chairman of ICI's Mond division.
 He left ICI in 1973 to become the first Director General of the newly created Office of Fair Trading.
 In 1976 he became Director General of the Confederation of British Industry.

+Personal life and death

+In 1952 he married Margaret Field Nicholas, daughter of Air Commodore Charles Henry Nicholas (1894-1966).
+They had three daughters before divorce in 1977.
+Later in 1977 he married Karen Jane Caldwell, daughter of Walter Anderson Caldwell, a research chemist.